The following is a guest post. If interested in submitting a guest post, please read my guest posting policy and then contact me.

 Agency or DIY

-If you plan on doing the landlord-ing yourself, then you need to find and veto tenants, answer any of the queries, problems or issues that your tenants might have, organise maintenance, resolve any disputes, etc. It can become more of a burden than you first anticipated.
+If you plan on doing the landlord-ing yourself, then you need to find and veto tenants, answer any of the queries, problems or issues that your tenants might have, organize maintenance, resolve any disputes, etc. It can become more of a burden than you first anticipated.
 However, when things are good, it can be a very rewarding experience as you get to deal with tenants directly.

 You could, alternatively, hire a property management agency and have them do everything for you.
 They charge a fee, and sometimes even an ongoing percentage of the rent.
 If you plan on employing a property management company, you should make sure that you know what is involved in the costs.